 Stress, often misunderstood, can have profound effects on both mental and physical health.
 By understanding the nuances of stress and how it affects the body, runners can better manage it to optimize their performance.

 There are two primary types of stress: acute and chronic.
 Acute stress is a short-term response to a specific event or situation, while chronic stress is a prolonged and persistent stress that can last for months or even years.
-Both types of stress can impact running performance.
-But in different ways.
+Both types of stress can impact running performance, but in different ways.

 Physical stress, also known as tissue stress, occurs when the body is pushed beyond its limits, causing damage to muscles, tendons, and other tissues.